loridotsh/.github/profile/README.md

 > **The AI coding workspace that grows with your team of agents.**

 **AI models change.
 Coding agents change.
-Your workflow shouldn't.**
+Your workspace shouldn't.**

 Lori is a vendor neutral workspace for AI coding that brings **Claude Code, Codex, OpenCode, Gemini CLI**, and future AI coding agents into one unified experience.